Introduction to the Toolkit

 - Positive Prevention: An Overview

 - Concept Paper: Positive Prevention Project in Mozambique.
-Background information about the development and piloting of our Positive Prevention intervention.
+Background information about the development, piloting and scale-up of our Positive Prevention intervention in Mozambique.

 - Acknowledgements.
 We appreciate the people and organizations who have provided resources for this Toolkit and valuable assistance and collaboration throughout the program.